cluebbers/Reproducibility-METEOR-NLP/README.md

 It also provides some review of BLEU scores and reproduces the paper review of ROUGE scores.

+### Upstream impact

+Based on these experiments, we upstreamed the main METEOR reproducibility findings to the official METEOR documentation in Hugging Face [`evaluate`](https://huggingface.co/spaces/evaluate-metric/meteor).
+A merged documentation pull request ([huggingface/evaluate#677](https://github.com/huggingface/evaluate/pull/677)) adds a warning that different METEOR implementations and configurations can shift scores by about 10 absolute points and recommends pinning package versions and documenting evaluation flags.
+The metric card now links to this repository as a reference for the underlying analysis.

 ## Repository Structure

 ```